 Create a project (project administrator only)

 - Store the repository in a network folder that everyone has full control security permissions1 to.
-See the final topic below for alternatives.

 - Keep in mind that each project must reside in its own folder, so you might want to set up a general folder that will eventually hold multiple repository folders.